satansdeer/satansdeer.github.com/_posts/2018-03-04-gradient-coin-tutorial.markdown

 import 'zeppelin-solidity/contracts/ownership/Ownable.sol';

 contract GradientToken is ERC721Token {
     string public constant name = "GradientToken";
       string public constant symbol = "GRAD";
 }
 ```
 Just defining the token for now.

-We inherited it from two contracts: __ERC721Token__ to make it represent a non-fungible token, and from __Ownable__ contract.
+We inherited it from two contracts: __ERC721Token__ to make it represent a non-fungible token, and from the __Ownable__ contract.

-__Ownable__ allows to manage authorization.
-It assigns onwership to deployer (when contract is deployed) and adds _modifier_ __onlyOwner__ that allows you to restrict certain methods only to contract owner.
-Also you can transfer ownership.
+__Ownable__ allows managing authorization.
+It assigns ownership to deployer (when the contract is deployed) and adds _modifier_ __onlyOwner__ that allows you to restrict certain methods only to contract owner.
+Also, you can transfer ownership.

 Add the `2_deploy_contract.js` migration to `migrations` folder: